Are Umameos the healthiest treats around?

 Bake in the oven at 180C for 20 minutes and for a dryer treat, leave in the oven at a very low temperature for a few hours – couldn’t be easier and it couldn’t be healthier for your pet!

-Our selected protein powders are high in Omega 6 and Omega 3’s and with no artificial additives, the treats should be kept refrigerated once baked (preferably in a familiar crinkly container that your dog reacts to) for up to 7 days to maintain the freshness of the Omegas.
+Our selected protein powders are high in Omega 6 and Omega 3’s and with no artificial additives, THE TREATS SHOULD BE KEPT REFRIGERATED (preferably in a familiar crinkly container that your dog reacts to) for up to 7 days to maintain the freshness of the Omegas.

 Another good investment in the health of your dog is to buy a dehydrator to make healthy snacks.